Subcommittee Chair: Ghassan Moussawi, email@example.com

 - Multiple nominators are invited to sign the letter written by the primary nominator

 - Please submit all files in one document via the Awards Form that can be accessed via: sws.memberclicks.net.
-You must be an SWS member to nominate someone for this award and the person you nominate must also be an SWS member.

 - Receipt of nomination packages will be acknowledged via email